 Organizationally, the OJCC is comprised of thirty-one Judges.
 Each is appointed by the Governor for a term of four years.
 The Judges serve in seventeen District Offices throughout Florida.
 Between 2012 and 2018, the OJCC employed twenty-eight full-time mediators.
 Each OJCC mediator was historically assigned to a particular Judge, and for each judge there was one full-time mediator.
 The 2012 budget cuts altered that paradigm; see below "2012 Staff Reduction."
-However, in 2018, the OJCC reclassified a staff position to create a 29th mediator position.3
+However, in 2018, the OJCC reclassified a staff position to create a 29th mediator position.
+And in 2019 repeated the process to create a 30th.